+This statement of Corporate Governance relates to the period covered by the financial statements and the period up to the date of approval.
 Newman University is an independent Roman Catholic institution which was granted taught degree awarding powers by the Privy Council in 2007 and full university status in 2013.
-The Privy Council subsequently twice approved amendments to the Memorandum and Articles of Association in 2007 and 2013.

 The University complies with the Higher Education Code of Governance that was re-issued by the Committee of University Chairmen in 2014.
 The Council, as constituted by the University's Articles of Association, comprises fourteen external independent Council Members.
-The Archbishop of Birmingham and the Vice-Chancellor are ex officio members and there are two Members elected by the staff of the University and one student Member elected by the student body.
+The Archbishop of Birmingham and the Vice-Chancellor are ex officio members and there are two Members who are staff of the University and one student Member elected by the student body.
 The roles of Chair and Vice-Chair of the Council are separated from the role of the University's Chief Executive, the Vice-Chancellor.
 The matters especially reserved to the Council for decision are set out in the Articles of Association.
-The Council, which holds to itself the responsibilities for the ongoing strategic direction of the University, the approval of major developments and the receipt of regular reports from the University Senior Management Team on the day-to-day operations of its business, meets at least four times a year.
+The Council, which holds to itself the responsibilities for the ongoing strategic direction of the University, the approval of major developments and the receipt of regular reports from the University Leadership Team on the day-to-day operations of its business, meets at least four times a year.

-The Council has three main Sub-Committees - a Finance and General Purposes Committee, an Audit Committee, and a Nominations Committee.
-The Committees meet at least three times a year and their decisions are formally reported to the Council.
+The Council has four main Sub-Committees - a Finance and General Purposes Committee, an Audit Committee, a Nominations and Governance Committee and a Remunerations Committee.
+The Committees meet at least three times a year, except for the Remunerations Committee which meets twice a year, and their decisions are formally reported to the Council.
 The Committees are formally constituted through the Standing Orders of the Council with terms of reference and comprise mainly of external members of the Council, one of whom is the Chair.
 University Council Members attend meetings regularly and this has ensured quoracy.

 The Finance and General Purposes Committee recommends to the Council the University's annual budgets and also monitors performance in relation to the budgets approved.
-It embraces a Remuneration Sub-Committee, which determines the remuneration of those members of the University Leadership Team who are appointed by the Council.
+The Remuneration Committee, chaired by the Chair of the Finance and General Purposes Committee, determines the remuneration of those members of the University Leadership Team who are appointed by the Council.

 The Audit Committee meets with the external and internal auditors to discuss audit findings and to consider detailed internal audit reports and recommendations for the improvement of the University's systems of internal control, together with management's responses and implementation plans.
-It also receives and considers reports from the Department of Education (previously the National College for Teaching and Leadership, NCTL) and the Office for Students (previously the Higher Education Funding Council for England, HEFCE) as they affect the University's business and monitors adherence to the regulatory requirements.
+It also receives and considers reports as they affect the University's business and monitors adherence to the regulatory requirements (including ongoing OfS conditions of registration).
 It reviews the University's annual financial statements, together with the accounting policies.
 The Vice-Chancellor is not a member of the Committee; the Committee meets with the internal and external auditors on their own for independent discussions annually.

-The role of the Nominations Committee is to review the tenure of current members and seek out nominees for new membership of the Council and its committees, taking into account the balance of skills, experience and diversity of the Council.
+The role of the Nominations and Governance Committee is to review the tenure of current members and seek out nominees for new membership of the Council and its committees, taking into account the balance of skills, experience and diversity of the Council.